-This form is for use by Members of the Oran Park Town Centre Management Committee who wish to appoint a new or replacement representative or substitute representative on the Committee (see clause 4.5 in the Management Statement)
+This form is for use by Members of the Oran Park Town Centre Management Committee who wish to appoint a new or replacement representative or substitute representative on the Committee (see clause 4.5 in the Management Statement).

+Statement)

 Date

 Your Name

 Title description and address of Lot owned

-PART 1: APPOINTMENT OF A NEW REPRESENTATIVE (Fill out this part if you have not previously appointed a representative)
+PART 1: APPOINTMENT OF A NEW REPRES ENTATIVE (Fill out this part if you have not previously appointed a

+representative) -internet in the state of the s

-Name of representative (must be a natural person)
+Name of representative (must be a natural ·

+person)

 Address of representative

 Telephone number of representative

 Facsimile number of representative

-Do you authorise your representative to appoint a proxy to vote for you at meetings of the Committee?
-YES / NO
+Do you authorise your representative to YES / NO

+appoint a proxy to vote for you at meetings of the Committee?

-PART 2: APPOINTMENT OF A REPLACEMENT REPRESENTATIVE (Fill out this part if you have previously appointed a representative and you wish to appoint a different representative.
-When the Committee receives this form, the appointment of the previous representative is terminated and the new representative is appointed)
+PART 2: APPOINTMENT OF A REPLACEMEN TREPRESENTATIVE (Fill out this part if you have previously

+oint a different representative.
+When the Committee receives this ative is terminated and the new representative is appointed)

-Name of current representative
+Name of current representative ·

-Name of new representative (must be a natural person)
+Name of new representative (must be a natural

+person)

-Address of new representative
+Address of new representative -

 Telephone number of new representative

 Facsimile number of new representative

-Do you authorise your new representative to appoint a proxy to vote for you at meetings of the Committee?
-YES / NO
+Do you authorise your new representative to YES / NO

+appoint a proxy to vote for you at meetings of the Committee?

+\$:4024713-1-CSC